Attawapiskat First Nation: Police

 Attawapiskat is policed by the Nishnawbe-Aski Police Service, an Aboriginal-based service that replaced the Ontario Provincial Police (OPP) in the early 1990s in most remote northern communities in Ontario.
 The community is served by the Attawapiskat detachment in the Northeast Region.

+Attawapiskat Justice Pilot Project

+From 1990 to 1993, the Attawapiskat Justice Pilot Project was initiated, which formed a three-member Cree-language Elders' Court to hear cases diverted from the provincial court.
+This project was done in an effort to increase community involvement with the court process and bolster the strength of Indigenous law in the community, and to respond to the council's concern about the number of community members being sentenced to jails outside the community.
+A report prepared in 1992 found mixed levels of community satisfaction with the implementation of the project, but enthusiasm to continue and improve it.

 Military

 Attawapiskat Canadian Ranger Patrol is a Canadian Ranger unit attached to the 3rd Canadian Ranger patrol group (based at CFB Borden) and was formed in 1994.